yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-4.md

 yet another file.
 Even worse, Due to the flexibility of JavaScript, `getColor` may also be defined in many interesting ways.

-A perfect extractor will need to somehow evaluate all of these code and generate the class name as well as the CSS code.
+A perfect extractor will need to somehow evaluate all of the code and generate the class name as well as the CSS code.

 At the same time, we should only extract the minimal amount of code necessary,